NormanDunbar/Tnsnames_checker/README.md

 ### Dependencies
   - Java 1.6 (aka Java 6) minimum.
 Has been built and tested with Java 6 and Java 7.
-  - antlr-4.4-complete.jar - downloaded from the [antlr](ANTLR4) Web site.
+  - antlr-4.4-complete.jar - downloaded from the [ANTLR][antlr] Web site.
 There may be a later version.

 ### Windows